cozygene/FEAST/README.md

 - _EM_iterations_ - A numeric value indicating the number of EM iterations (default 1000).
 - _COVERAGE_ - A numeric value indicating the rarefaction depth (default = minimal sequencing depth within each group of sink and its corresponding sources).
 - _different_sources_flag_ - A boolian value indicating the source-sink assignment. different_sources_flag = 1 if different sources are assigned to each sink , otherwise = 0.
+- _dir_path_ - A path to an output .txt file.
+- _outfile_ - the prefix for saving the output file.

 Value:

 *FEAST* returns an S1 by S2 matrix P, where S1 is the number sinks and S2 is the number of sources (including an unknown source).
 Each row in matrix P sums to 1.
 Pij is the contribution of source j to sink i.
-If Pij == NA it indicateds that source j was not used in the analysis of sink i.
+If Pij == NA it indicateds that source j was not used in the analysis of sink i. *FEAST* will save the file "demo_FEAST.txt" (a file containing matrix P) .